mindspore-lab/mindone/examples/opensora_pku/README.md

         └───tokenizer_config.json
 ```

 Currently, we can load `.safetensors` files directly in MindSpore, but not `.bin` or `.ckpt` files.
-If you have `torch` installed, you don't need to manaully convert these weights.
+If you have `torch` installed, you can skip the inference section.

 If you don't have `torch` installed, we recommend you to manually convert `google/mt5-xxl/pytorch_model.bin` and `vae/checkpoint` using the huggingface [convert](https://huggingface.co/spaces/safetensors/convert) website.
 You should convert them into `model.safetensors` and place them into corresponding folder.

 Once the checkpoint files have all been prepared, you can refer to the inference guidance below.